johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

   }
 ```

-Though the method name is `createObserver()`, I'm going to refer to it going forward as the *observable subscriber handler factory* to avoid confusion with the term *Observer*, which has a somewhat different meaning in RxJS.
-It returns a function, which we'll call the *handler function*.
+Though the method name is `createObserver()`, I'm going to refer to it going forward as the *response emitter factory* to avoid confusion with the term *Observer*, which has a somewhat different meaning in RxJS.
+The function it returns, which we'll call the *response emitter*, is what we store and retrieve to make our *observable subscriber function* dynamic.

 > Let's take a quick timeout to avoid terminology soup confusion!
 >